The Infamous Leopards

 Tensions over withheld bonuses and pressure from the regime back home would lead the team to poor results throughout their time in the group stage.
 After losses to both Scotland and Yugoslavia, Zaire's impact on the World Cup was made during the second half of their game against Brazil.

-Brazil was up 2-0, and they looked set to continue their scoring with a free kick outside of the Zaire box.
+Brazil was up 2-0, and they looked set to continue their scoring with a flat rate kick outside of the Zaire box.
 The Zaire players, however, had been told that should Brazil win 4-0, they would not be allowed back home.
 This caused a sense of desperation to overcome the squad.
-One of the defenders, a man by the name of Ilanga, decided he would take things into his own hands, and he booted the ball across the field before the Brazilians could even have a chance to hit the free kick.
+One of the defenders, a man by the name of Ilanga, decided he would take things into his own hands, and he booted the ball across the field before the Brazilians could even have a chance to hit the flat rate kick.

 What was incorrectly classified as African Ignorance at the time would forever be remembered as a low point for the Zaire team and one of the most memorable moments in World Cup history.